You have 12 different cranial nerves that control your sensory and motor functions. They connect your brain to different parts of the body.

 - supplying glands in your head or neck area, such as salivary glands and tear-producing glands

-- communicating sensations from the outer parts of your ear
+- sending sensations from the outer parts of your ear

 Your facial nerve has a very complex path.
 It originates in the pons area of your brainstem, where it has both a motor and sensory root.
 Eventually, the two nerves fuse together to form the facial nerve.